pathwaycom/llm-app/examples/pipelines/drive_alert/README.md

 SLACK_ALERT_TOKEN=
-FILE_OR_DIRECTORY_ID=  # file or folder ID that you want to track that we have retrieved earlier GOOGLE_CREDS=examples/pipelines/drive_alert/secrets.json  # Default location of Google Drive authorization secrets
+FILE_OR_DIRECTORY_ID=  # file or folder ID that you want to track that we have retrieved earlier GOOGLE_CREDS=examples/pipelines/drive_alert/secrets.json  # Default location of Google Drive authorization secrets PATHWAY_PERSISTENT_STORAGE= # Set this variable if you want to use caching
 ```

 ### Run the project